favtuts/golang-tutorial-beginners/README.md

 variable_name, status := <- channel_variable
 ```
 If the status is True it means you received data from the channel.
 If false, it means you are trying to read from a closed channel

+# Select

+Select can be viewed as a switch statement which works on channels.

+Add a default case to the select in the same program and see the output.
+Here, on reaching select block, if no case is having data ready on the channel, it will execute the default block without waiting for data to be available on any channel.

 # Go for VS Code extension

 ```